sanskrit/raw_etexts_english/blogs/manasataramgini/2006-03-06_the-death-of-renuka.md

 +++
-title = "The death ofxa0reNukA"
+title = "The death of reNukA"

 +++
 Our ancestress reNukA, the ikShvAku princess and wife of jamadagni, is